starcraftman/pakit/README.md

 sudo pip install argparse PyYAML
 ```

-Note: If you installed from pip, above step wouldn ot be needed.
+Note: If you installed from pip, above step is not needed.

-Step 3:: Put Install Location on $PATH
+**Put Install Location On $PATH**

-by default `/tmp/pakit/link/bin` has all binaries.
-To use programs put it on PATH.:
+Pakit will install everthing under `/tmp` by default, so don't worry about conflicts.
+All binaries will be under `/tmp/pakit/link/bin` by default, so we will put it on $PATH.

 ```bash
 export PATH=/tmp/pakit/links/bin:$PATH
 ```

-**IMPORTANT**: If you like pakit, you will have to make above exports permanent
+**IMPORTANT**: If you like pakit, you will have to make the above exports permanent.
-by adding to your shell configuration, usually `.bashrc` or `.bash_aliases`.
+Do this by adding them to your shell configuration, usually `.bashrc` or `.bash_aliases`.

 ### Run Commands